Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

-\textbf{Image-Text Alignment Loss.} Despite effective image reconstruction, slot embeddings should be compatible with textual tokens for efficient training with LLMs.
-To ensure alignment between visual and textual modalities, we introduce two additional objectives: Image-Text Contrastive Loss ($\mathcal{L}_{itc}$) and Image-Grounded Text Generation Loss ($\mathcal{L}_{i2t}$).
-Inspired by BLIP-2 \cite{li2023blip}, we share parameters between the causal self-attention layer and feed forward layer in Slot Q-Former and the text encoder, facilitating better textual alignment of slot embeddings.
+\textbf{Image--Text Alignment Loss.} Despite effective image reconstruction, slot embeddings should be compatible with textual tokens for efficient training with LLMs.
+To ensure alignment between visual and textual modalities, we introduce two additional objectives: Image--Text Contrastive Loss ($\mathcal{L}_{itc}$) and Image-Grounded Text Generation Loss ($\mathcal{L}_{i2t}$).
+Inspired by BLIP-2 \cite{li2023blip}, we share parameters between the causal self-attention layer and feed forward layer in Slot Encoder and the text encoder, facilitating a better textual alignment of slot embeddings.